PRESTO TAP OFFS

 PROBLEM

-GO transit uses a pay-by-distance fare system — the more riders ride, the more they pay.
-This requires riders to tap off their PRESTO card at the end of their trip but if they forget, they are charged the full trip.
+GO train uses a pay-by-distance fare system — the more riders ride, the more they pay.
+This requires riders to tap off their PRESTO card at the end of their trip but if they forget, they are charged the full trip (up to $20 more than their actual trip)

 SOLUTION